monalihirapara15/petstore/readme.md

 5] For validation

-I have just apply validation on pet name. for more validation add naame of the field in create method of PetController
+I have just apply validation on pet name. for more validation add name of the field in create method of PetController